 The East Side Business Improvement District is responsible for the management, promotion, and staffing for the commercial area.
 The services include marketing, events, litter maintenance, graffiti removal, landscaping, holiday lighting, and business recruitment, and economic development.

 We are the East North Avenue business neighborhood also known as The East Side Business Improvement District #20.
 More than 100 businesses are located within the BID.
-As of 2014 the BID’s property values total $112 million.
+As of 2020, the BID’s property values total more than $185 million.

 A Business Improvement District is a quasi-governmental organization established by property owners within the district to develop, manage and promote the district and to establish an assessment method to fund these activities.
 It is managed by a board of directors appointed by the mayor and confirmed by the common council.
 Municipalities are authorized under Wisconsin State Statute to create "business improvement districts" (Sec.
 66.1109).